dotnetprog/dataverse-configuration-migration-tool/README.md

 ### </> Generating Schema and Data Files </>

+🆕 **You can now create your schema definition file from XrmToolBox using**  [Configuration Migration Tool for XrmToolBox](./Guide-XrmToolBox.md)🆕

 To use the `import` or `export-data` command, you need a schema file and/or a data file.
 These can be generated from your Dataverse environment using the official Configuration Migration tool.
 For detailed instructions, refer to the Microsoft documentation: